jae0/bio.snowcrab/inst/markdown/03_fishery_index_carstm.md

 <!-- Preamble

-Could be run as an automated process but probably better to run step wise in case of tweaks being needed.
+Could be run as an automated process but better to run step wise in case of tweaks being needed.

 -->